 The poet Samuel Taylor Coleridge gave a series of lectures on Shakespeare in 1811-1812.
 In this particular lecture, Coleridge says that he considers The Tempest to be “among the ideal” plays because it “appeals to the imagination.”
-Coleridge believes that … Continue reading
+Coleridge believes that Shakespeare does this by inserting “some touch or other which … Read More

 “The sort of strenuous reading and writing program I advocate — four to six hours a day, every day — will not seem strenuous if you really enjoy doing these things…”

 Not since Charles Dickens has a writer had so many readers “by the throat,” observed a British review of this classic by Stephen King.
-Having sold more than 350 million books, King could be considered an expert at many things, … Continue reading
+Having sold more than 350 million books, King could be considered an expert at many things, perhaps chiefly at developing and maintaining a vivid imagination.
+The … Read More

 “The problem is not so much that the world limits your imagination, as your imagination limits the world.”